Ponto Chique

 Ponto Chique is a municipality in the north of the Brazilian state of Minas Gerais.
-As of 2020 the population was 4,283 in a total area of 602 km2.
+As of 2020, the population was 4,283 in a total area of 602 km2.
 It became a municipality in 1997.

-Location
+Geography

 Ponto Chique is located at an elevation of 476 meters on the right bank of the São Francisco River.
 It is connected by poor roads to Coração de Jesus.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Ubaí, Ibiaí, Campo Azul, Buritizeiro, Coração de Jesus, Santa Fé de Minas and São Romão.